Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 ### Writing a simple Publisher Node
 This is a basic publisher node python script `talker.py` (taken from the official ROS tutorials from the website, and comments are added to help you understand the working of each line):

+This will be your very first custom-built ROS node-the Mark-1’s version of a “Hello World” repulsor test.

 Open VS Code using `code .`